Configuring Pritunl ¶

 First things first, add a user.

-- Enter a name, select the organization, enter an email and let the pin empty.
+- Enter a name, select the organization, enter an email and leave the pin empty.

 Adding a new server ¶